chenyt31/chenyt31.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a second-year Master's student at Nanjing University, R\&L Group, supervised by Professor Yang Gao and Professor Jing Huo.
+I am currently a second-year Master's student at Nanjing University, R&L Group, supervised by Professor Yang Gao and Professor Jing Huo.
 Previously, I received my B.S. in Engineering from Xiamen University.

 The goal of my research is to equip robots with versatile capabilities for open-world manipulation tasks, particularly in household settings.
 To achieve this, I focus on 1) utilizing foundation models and Internet-scale data to enhance robots' environmental understanding, and 2) designing algorithms that enable adaptive and scalable generalization to diverse scenarios.
 I am particularly interested in vision-language-action models for robotic manipulation.